Disproving (Positive) Almost-Sure Termination of Probabilistic Term Rewriting via Random Walks: Introduction

 \section{Introduction}

 While termination is undecidable in general, automatic techniques to prove termination are crucial in many applications.
-However, proving \emph{non-termination} is equally important, e.g., to detect bugs in programs.
-While termination and non-termination of ordinary programs has been studied for decades, the work on automated termination analysis of \emph{probabilistic programs} is quite recent.
-Such programs may have \emph{probabilistic choices}, which allow the program to proceed in several different ways.
-Probabilistic programming is used to deal with uncertainty in data and has applications in many areas such as machine learning and Bayesian inference \cite{Gordon14}.
+However, proving \emph{non-termination} is equally important, e.g., to detect bugs.
+While (non-)termination of ordinary programs has been studied for decades, the work on automated termination analysis of \emph{probabilistic programs} is quite recent.
+Based on \emph{probabilistic choices}, such programs may proceed in several different ways.
+Probabilistic programming is used to deal with uncertainty in data and has many applications, see \cite{Gordon14, barthe2020FoundationsProbabilisticProgramming}.

-In the probabilistic setting, requiring all executions to be finite is a hard restriction.
-Instead, one usually considers less restrictive notions of termination like (positive) almost-sure termination.
+In the probabilistic setting, one usually considers notions like (positive) almost-sure termination.
 A program is \emph{almost-surely terminating} ($\AST$) if every computation terminates with probability $1$.
 A strictly stronger notion is \emph{positive} $\AST$ ($\PAST$) \cite{bournez2005proving,DBLP:conf/mfcs/Saheb-Djahromi78}, where every computation must have a finite expected number of steps.
 It is well known that $\PAST$ implies $\AST$ but not vice versa.

 Term rewriting \cite{baader_nipkow_1999} is a fundamental concept to transform and evaluate expressions, and techniques to analyze termination of term rewrite systems (TRSs) are used for termination analysis of programs in many languages.
 Term rewriting was adapted to the probabilistic setting in \cite{BournezRTA02,bournez2005proving,avanzini2020probabilistic}.
 While techniques to automatically prove $\AST$ and $\PAST$ of probabilistic TRSs (PTRSs) were developed in \cite{avanzini2020probabilistic,kassinggiesl2023iAST,FoSSaCS2024,kassing2025DependencyPairsExpecteda,kassing2026AnnotatedDependencyPaira}, up to now there were no approaches for non-termination of PTRSs.
 In this paper, we develop the first techniques to automatically disprove $\AST$ and $\PAST$ of PTRSs.